Checking your modules or application graph

 Providing Default Values (3.1.4)

 If you need, you can set a default value for all type in the checked modules.
-For example, We can override all injected string values:
+For example, we can override all injected string values:

 Let's use the withInstance()